-Squirrels rely on body heat in order to survive during winter.
-They will gather in their burrows and stay close to each other for warmth.
+Squirrels rely on body heat in order to survive during winter and they have several ways of keeping their core temperatures maintained.
+The first method is sharing a nest and staying close to each other for warmth.
 They also make use of shivering to survive the cold.
 Shivering is a physical reaction to cold that generates body heat.

 Rock squirrels adopt an interesting survival mechanism against the cold weather.
 These squirrels survive the cold by altering the structure of their coats.
 Their coats tend to absorb more solar heat during winter.
 This type of thermoregulation allows the squirrels to produce more metabolic heat and maintain their body temperature during winter.
 The changes in coat structure appear to occur in response to changes in wind speed.

 Earlier it was assumed that they change the color of their coats to absorb more heat, however, this was not found to be true as their coat color remains constant.

 Survival Mechanisms of Squirrels that Hibernate During Winter

 Not all squirrels are active during the winter season.
 Some, like the Arctic ground squirrel and the 13-lined ground squirrel, tend to hibernate.
 These squirrels have different ways to survive the cold.
 These include: